‘The Rookie’ Season 8 Gets Major Schedule Change: When Will It Air?

-When will The Rookie Season 8 premiere?
+When does The Rookie Season 8 episodes air?

 How did The Rookie Season 7 end?